yhouyang02/sleep-disorder-analysis/CONTRIBUTING.md

 * We recommend that you create a Git branch for each pull request (PR).
 * New code should follow the [PEP 8](https://peps.python.org/pep-0008/) style guide.
 * Environment update should be made when new dependencies are added.
-Please use `conda-lock` to update the `environment.yml` and `environment.lock.yml` files.
+Add new dependencies to `environment.yml` and use `conda-lock -f environment.yml` to update the multi-platform `conda-lock.yml` file.

 ## Code of Conduct

 Please note that this project is released with a Contributor [Code of Conduct](https://github.com/yhouyang02/DSCI_522_project-group01/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.